R. Madhavan: 1993-1998: Early career

-Prior to his film career, Madhavan was spotted by a television executive while out walking in Lokhandwala in Mumbai, and was recruited to feature in Hindi television serials, appearing as a crook in his first venture Yule Love Story (1993).
-He appeared in leading roles in Zee TV's Banegi Apni Baat (1993) and Ghar Jamai, while he gained further popularity portraying the character of Shekhar in Saaya.
+Prior to his film career, Madhavan was spotted by a television executive while out walking in Lokhandwala in Mumbai, and was cast in Hindi television serials, appearing as a crook in his first venture Yule Love Story (1993).
+He appeared in leading roles in Zee TV's Banegi Apni Baat (1993) and Ghar Jamai, while he portrayed the character of Shekhar in Saaya.
 He also went on to act as Lt.
 Shammi in Aarohan (The Ascent), as a ship's captain in Sea Hawks, as a convict in Yeh Kahan Aa Gaye Hum and worked as a television anchor in Tol Mol Ke Bol among other television appearances.

 Madhavan appeared in a television series called A Mouthful of Sky in 1995, featuring in the role of an actor.
 He also appeared in an episode titled Virasat of the Hindi horror television show Aahat.
 His first appearance in a feature film role came through a small role in Is Raat Ki Subah Nahin (1996), where he portrayed a singer in a bar.
 In early 1996, Madhavan worked on a sandalwood talc advertisement directed by Santosh Sivan, who later recommended him to Mani Ratnam to take part in a screen test for a role in Iruvar (1997).
 Madhavan was auditioned for the leading role of Tamizhselvan among several other more established actors, but Mani Ratnam eventually left him out of the project citing that he thought his "eyes looked too young" for a senior role.

 In 1997, Madhavan appeared in a supporting role as an Indian police officer in Fred Olen Ray's English film, Inferno, which was shot in India.
-His first chance in Indian cinema came in the form of Shanti Shanti Shanti (1998), a Kannada film, in which he appeared as a carefree youngster alongside actor Abbas.
-However, the film failed to make an impact and went unnoticed at the box office.
-During the period, Hindi film director Vinod Pandey launched Madhavan as a Bollywood hero, with a project titled Akeli, however the film was shelved before the production process had been completed.
+His first role in Indian cinema came in the form of Shanti Shanti Shanti (1998), a Kannada film, in which he appeared as a young man alongside actor Abbas.
+However, the film performed poorly at the box office.
+During the period, Hindi film director Vinod Pandey launched Madhavan as a Bollywood hero, with a project titled Akeli, however the film was shelved before the production was completed.